 Example.
-Your mother and father died and each was born before 1936.
+Your mother and father died and each was born before January 2, 1936.
 Each had a qualified plan of which you are the beneficiary.
-You also received a qualified lump-sum distribution from your own plan and you were born before 1936.
-You may make an election for each of the distributions; one for yourself, one as your mother's beneficiary, and one as your father's.
+You also received a qualified lump-sum distribution from your own plan and you were born before January 2, 1936.
+You can make an election for each of the distributions; one for yourself, one as your mother's beneficiary, and one as your father's.
 It does not matter if the distributions all occur in the same year or in different years.
 File a separate Form 4972 for each participant's distribution.